 After a few days of rest and acclimatization at base camp, we’ll make our way through the Icefall to the foot of G2 and C1 (19,500’, 5,950m).
 We’ll start our acclimatization rotation with two days of rest at C1 before following the fixed lines up the steep snow and ice slope of the Southwest Ridge to C2.
 Placed on a sheltered ledge at 21,100’ (6,450m), we’ll spend two nights acclimatizing at C2 before we’ll be ready to descend back to base camp over the next few days.

 After a short celebration atop the 13th tallest peak in the world we’ll start our descent, making our way all the way back down to C1 that same day.
 One last trip through the Icefall will mark the end of the climb as we return to base camp to celebrate our successful summit of Gasherbrum II.
-We will be taking a helicopter from G2 base camp back to Skardu, saving our tired legs from a six day trek out of the Karakoram.
+We will plan on trekking back out through the Karakoram, soaking in our last views of the mountains before heading home.
+If possible, we will be taking a helicopter from G2 base camp back to Skardu, but this will vary year to year depending on the Pakistani military’s regulations.